pnpm

 + corepack enable pnpm && corepack install

-+ RUN pnpm config set store-dir /root/.pnpm-store
++ pnpm config set store-dir /root/.pnpm-store

 WORKDIR /workdir